aryaingale10-stack/cnn-lstm-image-captioning/README.md

 generates natural-language descriptions for images using a pretrained ResNet-152 CNN encoder and an LSTM decoder.

+## Project Highlights

+- Built an end-to-end image captioning pipeline combining computer vision and NLP.
+- Used transfer learning with a pretrained ResNet-152 CNN for visual feature extraction.
+- Implemented an LSTM decoder in PyTorch for sequential caption generation.
+- Trained and validated the pipeline on 5,000 image-caption samples.
+- Built a custom vocabulary, tokenization pipeline, Dataset, and DataLoader.
+- Evaluated generated captions using BLEU-1 through BLEU-4 and ROUGE-L.
+- Achieved BLEU-1 of 0.1879 and ROUGE-L of 0.2464.
+- Analyzed model limitations using quantitative metrics and qualitative prediction examples.

 ## Overview

 Image captioning combines computer vision and natural language processing.